Jim Gussey: Early career

+Career on TV

 He led the ABC dance band in many live-to-air programs in the early days of television in Australia, notably The Lorrae Desmond Show and its successor, Four for the Show.

 He led the ABC Dance Band in two series of concerts for Australian troops in Vietnam, the first in March 1969.
 He retired in 1969, and the band's title became the "ABC Sydney Showband".

+Songwriting and composing

 Gussey wrote and arranged a large number of songs and orchestral pieces, many of which have been published.
 They made various 78 rpm recordings for Parlophone and a smaller number of 45 rpm and 33 rpm microgroove records.

+Death

-Gussey died in Sydney on 6 January 1990.
+Gussey died in Sydney, New South Wales, aged 83 on 6 January 1990.